“A brief look at my journey with depression.”

 Depression Sets in: The Depth of Despair

 This is the second blog in a series on depression, particularly my own personal experience with it.
+If you’re suffering from the same you could take a look at the green room for herbal remedies.
 I’m asking that you not post sympathy- or empathy-type comments in reaction to it, because that’s not why I’m blogging.
 I’m doing this to bring awareness to the issue, and to bring hope to those who struggle with it.
 I have real solutions that I’m going to be offering over the next few weeks.

 My name is Mike MacKinnon.
 I’m a personal trainer serving Mississauga, Oakville, Burlington, Brampton, Toronto and the entire GTA.
 I offer weight loss coaching and life coaching services as well.
 My mission is to help you to become the very best you that you can be!
 Therefore, I want to talk frankly about depression, because it holds more people back from excelling than many of us might realize.